(520 ILCS 5/2.33)

 (i) It is unlawful to take, pursue or intentionally harass or disturb

-in any manner any wild birds or mammals by use or aid of any vehicle or
+in any manner any wild birds or mammals by use or aid of any vehicle,

-conveyance, except as permitted by the Code of Federal Regulations for the
+conveyance, or unmanned aircraft as defined by the Illinois Aeronautics Act, except as permitted by the Code of Federal Regulations for the

 accordance with Section 2.37 of this Act; however, nothing in this